 An Irish comedian whose lightning-fast wit and intellectual curiosity fuel his mastery of the live stand-up and panel show stage.

-Dara Ó Briain began his career not in comedy clubs, but on children's television in Ireland, a fact his sharp, adult-oriented stand-up now gleefully mocks.
-His true home is the stage, where he combines the physical presence of a former Gaelic football player with the mind of a one-time theoretical physics student.
-This blend makes him a uniquely formidable host, able to dissect complex topics with clarity and then demolish them with a perfectly timed joke.
-He rose to prominence in the UK as the unflappable anchor of 'Mock the Week,' steering a chaotic panel of comedians through the news with a firm, cheerful hand.
-Beyond panel shows, his solo tours are celebrated for their energetic, interactive storytelling, where he often weaves elaborate tales from audience banter, proving himself a master of live, unscripted comedy.
+Dara Ó Briain began his career on Irish children's television, a fact his sharp adult stand-up now mocks.
+His stage presence combines the physicality of a former Gaelic football player with the mind of a one-time theoretical physics student.
+This blend makes him a formidable host, able to dissect complex topics with clarity and then demolish them with a perfectly timed joke.
+From 2005 to 2019, he anchored 'Mock the Week,' steering a chaotic panel of comedians through the news with a firm, cheerful hand.
+Beyond panel shows, his solo tours are celebrated for energetic, interactive storytelling.
+He often weaves elaborate tales from audience banter, proving himself a master of live, unscripted comedy. Ó Briain has also hosted science shows and written books, maintaining a prolific output that spans television, stage, and radio.

 1965–1980